2019 Annual Security and Fire Safety Report

 - Criminal Homicide: Murder and manslaughter.
 Report any homicide.

-- Sex Offenses: A forcible sex offense is any sexual act directed against another person, forcibly and/or against that person's will; or any sexual act against a victim incapable of giving consent.
+- Sex Offenses: Any sexual act directed against another person without consent of the victim including instances where the victim is incapable of giving consent.
 Incapacitation due to drugs or alcohol renders a person incapable of giving consent.
 Minors are not legally capable of consenting.

 - Robbery: The taking or attempting to take anything of value from the control, custody, or care of a person or persons by force or threat of force or violence or by putting the victim in fear.